therekrab/autopilot/docs/source/install.rst

 You *may* have to reopen your editor if suggestions aren't loading right away.

-To read about how Autopilot works, checkout :doc:`usage`.
+To read about how Autopilot works, check out :doc:`usage`.